-With our replacement coverage, you can get a new vehicle or a cash settlement in BC or Alberta.
-Vehicles up to five model years old qualify.
-Don’t want to buy the same vehicle or use the same dealership?
-Our policies have cash settlement and no requirement to replace clauses.
+With our Vehicle Replacement Insurance coverage, you can get a new vehicle or a cash settlement in British Columbia or Alberta.
+This policy covers vehicles up to five model years old, and it doesn’t tie you to a specific dealership or vehicle choice.
+Our policies offer cash settlement options and have no requirement to replace clauses.
 Compare our rates against ICBC replacement insurance and save.

-All of our policies are underwritten by an A-rated Canadian insurance company for maximum protection.
+All of our policies are underwritten by an A-rated Canadian insurance company, ensuring maximum protection for your investment.
 With new car replacement insurance, you can say goodbye to depreciation!
 Get a quote for coverage now.

 With our new car replacement insurance you get: